oracle-livelabs/developer/dev-ai-app-dev-rel/user-story/user-story.md

 In this lab, you will:

 * Review how the Seer Retail return authorization app incorporates the use of AI Vector Search, Graph analytics, and other converged database features, all without requiring complex data movement or separate systems.
+Once you see how this app functions, in subsequent labs, you'll be hands-on to develop this same type of functionality.

 ### Prerequisites

 This lab assumes you have:

 * An Oracle account to submit your LiveLabs Sandbox reservation.

+**Note:** this is not an OCI account, but one from https://signon.oracle.com/.

 ## Task 1: Launch the application